 $0.50 for each hour in the Civic Center parking lots

-Payment Requirements; Hours of operation defined.
+Payment Requirements: Hours of operation defined.
 Except as provided in paragraph (d) below, when any vehicle is parked in a metered space, the operator of the vehicle shall, upon entering the space, immediately initiate a parking session for that space in legal United States currency, coin, credit/debit card or mobile app payment.
 Failure to initiate a parking session shall constitute a violation of the Article.

 Zone 1. and Zone 2.
-A. No charge for the use of a parking meter space shall be made between 8pm and 8am weekdays, and Saturdays.
-No charge shall be made on Sundays, and legal holidays observed by the City of Savannah.
+A. No charge for the use of a meter parking space shall be made between 8pm and 8am, weekdays and Saturdays.
+No charge shall be made on Sundays, or legal holidays observed by the City of Savannah.

 Zone 2.
-B. No charge for the use of a parking meter space shall be made between 5pm and 8am weekdays.
-No charge shall be made on Saturday, Sundays, and legal holidays observed by the City of Savannah.
+B. No charge for the use of a parking meter space shall be made between 5pm and 8am, Monday through Friday.
+No charge shall be made on Saturdays, Sundays, and legal holidays observed by the City of Savannah.

 Residential Parking Permits for Meter Zones and Time-Limit Zones.